thriveweb/editsuitenew/content/pages/about.md

   image: >-
     https://ucarecdn.com/1bc32926-9470-4045-accf-ec8a3ac65b1c/-/crop/1500x1441/0,28/-/preview/
   subtitle: Who we are
-  title: More than just a pretty face
+  title: more than just a pretty face
 sectionClients:
   subtitle: 'Our Clients '
   title: Who we work with